membermatters/MemberMatters/memberportal/README.md

 You probably won't be able to create a log file and database in the default location.
 You should set a couple of environment variables like below to create them locally when developing:

-To run the Django dev server:
+To run the Django database migrations:

 ```bash
 PORTAL_LOG_LOCATION=errors.log PORTAL_DB_LOCATION=db.sqlite3 python3 manage.py migrate